casaletto/alby.assemblyShellExtension/README.md

     regsvr32 bin\alby.assemblyShellExtension.dll

-# how do i uninstall it?
+# how do i uninstall it ?

 run as admin

     regsvr32 /u bin\alby.assemblyShellExtension.dll

-# how do i run it?
+# how do i run it ?

 you don't run it, it's a plug in to explorer